flutter/website/src/development/tools/devtools/performance.md

 select the new frames in the frames chart, to inspect the timeline events with the layers disabled.
+If Paint time or Raster time has significantly decreased, excessive use of the effects you disabled may be contributing to the jank you saw in your app.

 - **Render Clip layers:** Disable this option to check whether excessive use of clipping